sleconf/sleconf-www/2023/CFP.md

 After each review round, authors will get a chance to respond before a final decision is made.

-### Artifact Evaluation

-For the eighth year, SLE will use an evaluation process to assess the quality of the artifacts on which papers are based to foster the culture of experimental reproducibility.
-Authors of accepted research papers are invited to submit artifacts.
-For more information, please have a look at the [Artifact Evaluation](http://www.sleconf.org/2023/ArtifactEvaluation.html) page.

 ### Awards

 - **Distinguished paper**: Award for the most notable paper, as determined by the PC chairs based on the recommendations of the program committee.